Inktober 2023 and Krita's animated brushes

 Size,Rotation, andSpacingaccording to your needs.
 You can test the brush using theScratchpadpanel in theEdit brush settingsdialog.

-📝 NOTE: If you want to save the new brush for later use, don't forget to give it another name to not overwrite the original brush.
+📝 NOTE: If you want to save the new brush for later use, don't forget to give it another name so you don't overwrite the original brush.

 Discuss this post on Reddit